 BEST SANDBOX VOLCANO ERUPTION EVER!

-We do love all things that erupt and have been exploring different ways to create eruptions while having fun through play.
-Science that fizzes, pops, erupts, bangs, and explodes is pretty awesome for kids of all ages!
+We love all things that erupt and have been exploring different ways to create eruptions while having fun through play.
+Baking soda and vinegar science experiments are fantastic for kids of all ages!

 Here are a few of our favorite volcano eruptions…

-When the weather is nice, it’s an awesome idea to your science activities outdoors!
-Building a sandbox volcano is definitely an outdoor science activity with a quick clean up.
+When the weather is nice, doing your science activities outdoors is an awesome idea!
+Building a sandbox volcano is an outdoor science activity with a quick clean-up.

-What we really love about these science activities, is the extra play factor that is organically included.
+What we love about these science activities is the extra play factor that is organically included.
 You can see what I mean at the end of this post.

 What is the scientific method?